UNISON Scotland

 The European Parliament elections take place on Thursday 4 June.
 Whatever your view of Europe, there is a clear threat that the BNP will be spreading their politics of hate to try to win seats in the Parliament.
 To do this they are trying to hide their extremism.
 The trade union movement has a crucial role as the main campaigning body against racists.

-We co-ordinated a successful union day of action – Union Friday – on Friday 15 May.
+We are co-ordinating a union day of action – Union Friday – on Friday 15 May.

 Union friday small logo